teuben/SLICA/README.md

 # SLICA
 Spectral Line Image Cubes in Astronomy

-A set of example and tutorials to work with spectral line image cubes
+A set of example and tutorials to work with spectral line image cubes, using python and python notebooks.

 ## Single Spectrum
 An example of a single spectrum, from an ASCII table.
 Just reading and plot it, not much else going on.
 There is also a FITS version of the same table.
 Data are courtesy Roger Wesson.